Learning to Optimize for Mixed-Integer Non-linear Programming with Feasibility Guarantees: Experimental Results

 \paragraph{Q4.
-How long is the training time?} In addition to evaluating solution quality, feasibility, and solving/inference times, we also measured the offline training times on different problem sizes.
-These results are presented in~\Cref{subsec:training_time}, where it is evident that the training times for the learning-based methods scale well with problem size.
-Compared to the runtime of exact solvers, the training process is relatively short, often requiring only a few minutes for smaller instances and less than 30 minutes for the largest problems.
-For larger instances, training even takes less time than finding the first feasible solution for a single instance with the exact solver.
-Moreover, when repeatedly solving multiple instances, the training cost can be amortized, making our approach particularly advantageous in real-world scenarios where rapid deployment and large-scale optimization are required.
+How long is the training time?} In addition to evaluating solution quality, feasibility, and inference speed, we measure the offline training time across different problem sizes.
+As shown in~\Cref{tab:train_times_all}, the learning-based methods exhibit favorable scaling: training requires only a few minutes for smaller instances and remains under 30 minutes even for the largest problems.
+For large-scale settings, a single training run is often faster than finding the first feasible solution for one instance using the exact solver.
+When solving many instances repeatedly, this offline cost is amortized, making the proposed approach particularly attractive in applications requiring rapid or large-scale deployment.

+\paragraph{Q5.
+How do the proposed correction layers contribute to solution quality and feasibility?} To isolate the contribution of the correction layers $\varphi_{\Theta_2}$, we compare the full models with two reduced variants.
+As shown in~\Cref{tab:Abla_all}, both Rounding after Learning (RL) and Rounding with STE (RS) underperform the proposed RC and LT methods.
+In RL, only the predictor $\pi_{\Theta_1}$ is trained and integer rounding is applied post-hoc, so the model is never optimized on the resulting mixed-integer solution.
+This leads to large objective deviations and frequent constraint violations.
+RS incorporates integer outputs during training via the straight-through estimator (\Cref{algo:ste}), improving feasibility relative to RL, but the rounding rule is fixed and instance-agnostic.
+As a result, RS cannot adapt rounding decisions to the relaxed solution or constraint structure, and consequently lacks the refinement achieved by the learnable correction layers $\varphi_{\Theta_2}$.